anakinjay/MegaMath/README.md

 ```

 ### Plugin System
 MegaMath uses a plugin system to handle the various conversions between number types.
-To create your own Number Plugin, place the file in src/NumberPlugins and implement the MegaMathNumberInterface.
+To create your own Number Plugin, place the file in **src/NumberPlugins** and implement the **MegaMathNumberInterface**.
 MegaMath will automatically detect the new plugin using composer, and make your plugin available as an output type.

 ### Unit Tests
 23 unit assertion tests are included for the MegaMath class and the included Number Plugins.
 To run these tests run the following command: